 Execution of trades on stock exchanges based on predefined criteria and without any human intervention using computer programs and software is called algorithmic trading or algo trading.
 While being a subset of algorithmic trading, high-frequency trading involves buying and selling thousands of shares in fractions of seconds.

-Investors in Indian markets, on April 4th 2008, received direct access to the exchange's trading system, albeit through the broker's infrastructure, a practice very popular in developed markets.
-At this stage, only institutional investors were allowed to access DMA.
-Nevertheless, the facility brought down costs for the institutional investor as well as help in better execution by cutting on time spent in routing the order to the broker and issuing the necessary instructions.
+Nevertheless, the facility brought down costs for the institutional investor as well as help in better execution by cutting down the time spent in routing the order to the broker and issuing the necessary instructions.

 NSE’s Contribution To The Industry